aitgon/wopmars/docs/content/wopfile.rst

 tool
 ++++

 Like it has been said previously, the ``tool`` must be specified with its "full name".
-It means that you have to write the full path to the python module containing the `ToolWrapper`.
+It means that you have to write the full path to the python module containing the `Rule`.
 This path is written following the Python syntax (e.g. ``.`` instead of ``/``) and must be known.

    *Example*::